ningrumdaud/INDONESIAN-WOMEN-IN-TECH-The-Final-Project-Vampire-Terror-Game-/README.md

 # INDONESIAN-WOMEN-IN-TECH-The-Final-Project-Vampire-Terror-Game-
-This repository is used to store the final project for Indonesian Women in Tech (IWIT) program supported by Kominfo and Netacad.
+This repository is used to store the final project for Indonesian Women in Tech (IWIT) program which is a part of Digital Talent Scholarships supported by Kominfo and Netacad.
 Game Title: Vampire Terror
-Description: This is an educational game for teens and adults.
 Group: Kelompok A - Kelas C
 Year: 2021
+Description: Vampire Terror Game is an educational game for teens and adults.
+In this game, we implement a Multiple Choice Question (MCQ) quiz model that is wrapped in an adventure story.
+The question bank used in this game is updateable and stored on Github, separated from the codes.
+This will make the game can be maintained and developed more easily.
+In the core process of the Vampire Terror game, we implement the random method to shuffle the order of the questions and answer options.
+In addition to that, 90% of the assets and graphic arts are created by our team.

 ####################### LIST OF ATTRIBUTIONS ###########################